MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ![SkipToken being used](../media/list-rows/skip-token.png)

 **Partition ID** - An option to specify the partitionId while retrieving data for NoSQL tables.
+To learn more, see [Improve performance using storage partitions when accessing entity data](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/org-service/azure-storage-partitioning-sdk).